Le her

 To play, the dealer gives one card to the receiver and one to the dealer.
 The receiver may choose to exchange cards with the dealer, unless the dealer has a king, in which case no exchange occurs.
 Then, the dealer may choose to exchange with the top card of the deck, unless the top card is a king, in which case no exchange occurs.
 In the case of the dealer and receiver having same ranked cards, the dealer is the winner.

-Le Her played a role in the development of the mathematical theory of probability with solutions, being sought by Bernoulli and de Montmort.
+Le her played a role in the development of the mathematical theory of probability with solutions, being sought by Bernoulli and de Montmort.
+The game was analyzed by Charles Waldegrave, leading to the creation of the Waldegrave problem.